 Three pricing tiers exist, with meaningful trade-offs:

-The part is widely available on Amazon, eBay, evolutionparts.net, and similar channels as new OEM stock.
-Includes the module, the mounting bracket, and the screw.
+The part is widely available on Amazon, eBay, evolutionparts.net, and similar channels as new OEM stock, typically in the $169-$240 range; Tesla’s own direct part price is around $220.
+The kit includes the module, the mounting bracket, and the screw.
 Identical hardware to what Tesla Service installs — these aren’t aftermarket clones, they’re genuine OEM units sourced through Tesla parts distribution.

 The catch: Tesla Service typically won’t install a unit you bought elsewhere, especially if the box has been opened.
-Some Service Centers will set the vopt2 flag for an $80-$120 “mobile service” fee if you’ve already done the hardware install yourself, but the policy is inconsistent across regions.
+Some Service Centers will run the software activation for an $80-$120 “mobile service” fee if you’ve already done the hardware install yourself, but the policy is inconsistent across regions.

 How to install 1114984-00-B yourself (pre-refresh models)